alangunning/doc-ai-analysis-starter/README.md

 - **Auto Merge** – after an AI review, a `/merge` comment triggers the workflow to auto‑approve and merge the pull request with the GitHub AI model (disabled by default).
 - **Lint** – run Ruff for Python style.

 Each run updates the companion metadata so completed steps are skipped.
 See the [metadata docs](https://alangunning.github.io/doc-ai-analysis-starter/docs/metadata) for a full overview of the schema and available fields.
+Configure which steps run using the environment variables in the [Workflow Toggles](#workflow-toggles) table.

 ```mermaid
 flowchart LR